BrkRaw/brkraw/README.md

 ### Contributing
 - Please contact shlee@unc.edu if you interest to contribute for following items.
-1. improve compatibility with other python versions.
-2. integration of reconstruction tool with Python API (such as BART tool).
+1. integration of reconstruction tool with Python API (such as BART tool).
-3. develop online analysis tools for fMRI study.
+2. develop online analysis tools for fMRI or DTI study.
-4. Documentation
+3. Documentation or develop tutorials for various use.
 - Also if you experience any bug or have any suggestion to improve this tool, please let us know.

 ### Credits:
 - SungHo Lee (shlee@unc.edu)
 - Woomi Ban (banwoomi@unc.edu)

-### Citation
--

 ### License:
 GNU General Public License v3.0